typelevel/sbt-typelevel/docs/customization.md

 `TypelevelScalaNativeGitHubPlugin`: Points your sourcemaps to GitHub permalinks.
 Only activated for Scala Native projects.

 ### sbt-typelevel-ci
-`TypelevelCiPlugin`: Sets up GitHub actions to run tests and check binary-compatibility in CI.
+`TypelevelCiPlugin`: Sets up GitHub actions to run tests and submit dependencies for vulnerability scanning.
+You can optionally enable checks for headers, formatting, scalafix, MiMa, and scaladoc.
 - `tlCiHeaderCheck` (setting): Whether to do header check in CI (default: `false`).
 - `tlCiScalafmtCheck` (setting): Whether to do scalafmt check in CI (default: `false`).
 - `tlCiScalafixCheck` (setting): Whether to do scalafix check in CI (default: `false`).